The Importance of Arterial Stiffness Measurement: Focus on Pulse Wave Velocity

 The term 'Cardiovascular disease' (CVD) refers to a group of health conditions affecting the heart or blood vessels.
 CVD is one of the primary causes of death and disabilities worldwide, contributing to 32% of all global deaths, with more than 80% attributed to heart attacks and strokes.
 The primary cause of heart attacks and strokes is the accumulation of plaque, known as atherosclerosis, within the blood vessels of the heart and brain.
+Arterial stiffness plays a critical role in this process, contributing significantly to the development of atherosclerosis and subsequent cardiovascular events.

 What is Pulse Wave Analysis (PWA)?